csherwood-usgs/Demo_repository/Git_workflow.md

 ```

-## If I am working on the master branch of an existing project:
+## If I am working on an existing project:
 ```
 cd project_dir
 git pull